 Register for and take your Georgia state exam through PearsonVue.

 When registering for your state exam, have a copy of your Certificate of Completion from your pre-licensing course handy.
 If you took your course with AdjusterPro, your Certificate of Completion is available in the Certificates folder in your online classroom.
 You will also need to bring your Certificate with you to the testing center when you go to take your exam.

 You must score at least 70% on the state exam to pass.
-You will be given 2 hours to finish your exam.
+The exam is 100 questions and you will be given 2 hours to finish.
 Candidates who score below 70% will need to pay for and take the exam again.

 How to Become an Insurance Adjuster in 5 Steps

 Getting your home state or designated home state license is a great start.
 See what else it takes to establish a successful career in the insurance claims industry.

 #4: Submit an Application for Your Georgia Adjuster License